vsf89/Front-End-Project-2-LandingPage/Landing Page/README.md

 # Contribute
 [(Back to top)](#table-of-contents)
 This work is part of Udacity Front End Nanodegree course.
+Individual contributor.

 # License
 [(Back to top)](#table-of-contents)
+This work is part of Udacity Front End Nanodegree course.